Create your future

 Universities, colleges, and conservatoires are offering courses in the following subject areas:

 - Fine art

 The field has a strong vocational link with many courses designed to provide a route to a related career.

-You can study music, dance, drama, and musical theatre courses at both universities and conservatoires – conservatoire courses are more performance-based, whereas university courses focus more on academic study.
+You can study music, dance, drama, musical theatre, film, and production courses at both universities and conservatoires.
+Conservatoire courses are more performance-based, whereas university courses focus more on academic study.

 Subject combinations and available course options include:

 - full-time, part-time, and flexible study options as well as a few courses with a placement (sandwich courses)

 - qualifications ranging from BA (Hons) degrees, through to HND, HNC, and Foundation Certificates

 - Advertising and marketing – Level 4 – e.g. advertising account executive

 - Broadcast production – Level 4 – e.g. production coordinator